OC Kerkennah: Stadium Farhat Hached in Kerkennah

 During the 2008–09 season, OCK moved back to the modernised Farhat Hached Stadium.
-The stadium was modernised with a new security force, new third generation grass, new floodlights and new player banks.
+The stadium was modernised with a new security force.
 The inauguration game of the new stadium on 15 March 2009 was won by OCK against Club Olympique de Médenine, 2–1.

 Before OCK played in Farhat Hached Stadium, it was mainly used by the second football team of Kerkennah, Kerkennah Sports (KS).

 Supporters

 L`Association Supporters OCK was the first supporter group of OCK.
-This group founded in the 1990s, when OCK was enjoying its greatest success, participating in Ligue 1.